 - Ziptop Bag – The chicken breasts will go straight from the buttermilk to a ziptop bag, helping to eliminate mess and making the dredging process a breeze.
 Make sure you buy the gallon-sized bags so you have room to shake things around.

 - Large Skillet – Cast iron skillets are well-known for being even distributors of heat, and for this reason, are an excellent choice for making Fried Chicken Breasts.
 You could also use an enameled cast-iron Dutch oven or a large, sturdy fry pan.

 - Baking Sheet – Have a ready a rimmed baking sheet (preferably lined with aluminum foil) to finish cooking the chicken in the oven.

-Soaking the chicken in buttermilk is an important step for best results.
-Buttermilk is a miracle ingredient when it comes to making Fried Chicken Breast at home, and according to Yummy.Ph, it not only tenderizes the chicken, but its enzymes also break down the chicken’s proteins, which in turn results in tender, flavorful fried chicken.
+Soaking the chicken in buttermilk is an important step for the best results.
+Buttermilk is a miracle ingredient when it comes to making Fried Chicken Breast at home, and according to Yummy.Ph, it not only tenderizes the chicken, but its enzymes also break down the meat’s proteins, which in turn results in tender, flavorful fried chicken.

 The hot sauce is for flavor, not for heat.
 However, if you’re still feeling wary about the heat factor or don’t have any on hand, you can omit it from the recipe entirely.

 FRIED CHICKEN BATTER